alcxpr/acheron/README.md

 Despite its scope, Acheron remains deliberately minimal.
 All features are implemented as lightweight, self-contained headers with no runtime dependencies.

-> [!NOTE]
-> Acheron is still under active development.
-There are currently no automated tests or benchmarks,
-> and breaking chances are expected as the library evolves.
-Stability is yet to be guaranteed until tests
-> and benchmarks are in place.

 ## Components

 | Name          | Description                                                                   |